martinoyovo/flutter-design-collection/README.md

 # 😍🔥 Flutter Custom Design Challenges 💙 [![Twitter Follow](https://img.shields.io/twitter/follow/martinoyovo.svg?style=social)](https://twitter.com/martinoyovo)

-This project contains list of Flutter Custom Design Challenges and Flutter UI Kits
+A collection of Flutter Custom Design Challenges and Flutter UI Kits

 Star⭐ the repo and follow me if you like what you see🤩.